twelsh37/ollama-tokens-per-sec/README.md

   -r RUN, --run RUN     Number of itterations you want to run.
 Default is 1
 ```

+## Program output
+When the program is sunning it will post output to the console.
+When the program completes it will write out a csv file to what ever path you have defined in 'CSV_OUTPUT_FILE'

 ## Language Models and Prompts
 The prompt.csv file is what the program uses to run its tests.
 it is a simple file with two columns.